Sorry, you need to enable JavaScript to visit this website.

 When should we play relaxing music for dogs?

 • Bringing them into a new home — either as a new pet or when changing homes.
-An unknown environment is something that takes time to get used to and so for most pets it can be anxiety-inducing.
+An unknown environment is something that takes time to get used to and so for most pets (and for owners) it can be anxiety-inducing.

 • During social anxiety episodes.
-Not all dogs are social and some can become very anxious when meeting new pets or people.
+Not all dogs are social, and some can become very anxious when meeting new pets or people.
 Introducing them to new people and animals with some nice reggae tunes in the background can help lift their spirits and provide a relaxing environment for everyone involved.
+Often socialisation classes or even dog training classes can make use of background music – and it is another area where the music seems to calm the owners as much as the dogs!

 How should I introduce my pet to music?

-Getting your dog acquainted to music should be done gradually and carefully: you don’t want them getting more stressed than they already are.
+Getting your dog acquainted to music should be done gradually.
 Follow these steps to successfully turn your pet into a musical connoisseur that knows how to unwind:

 1. Start by playing some relaxing tunes at home, where they feel comfortable.
-It could be at any time of day, as long as they’re not engaged in other activities like eating which might cause them not to pay attention.
+It could be at any time of day and no matter what you are doing.
+Make sure it’s music you like too though!

-4. Listen to music when you’re at home together.
-If you only play it when your pet is alone, they might grow to associate it with your absence and become distressed.
+4. Listen to music when you’re at home together and when you are both relaxing and content.
+If you only play it when your pet is looking stressed or worried, they may come to associate music with feeling anxious.

-Music can be a powerful tool in overcoming stress and can also be a wonderful way to bond with your four-legged friend.
-However, be ready to find out if you share the same taste in music or if you’re going to need some noise-cancelling headphones next time your pooch is in the mood for some tunes!
+Music can be a powerful tool in helping to overcome stress and can also be a wonderful way to bond with your four-legged friend.

 If you want to know about more ways to help your dog when they are feeling a bit down or stressed, take a look at our article on how to help a scared dog next.